Bengis/nba-wnba-salary-gap/README.md

 Did you know that the salary gap between NBA and WNBA is one of the biggest in the sports?

-NBA Stats is a scrapping tool that gives the following stats for all the NBA and WNBA players:
+NBA-WNBA Salary Gap is a scrapping tool that gives the following stats for all the NBA and WNBA players:

 * Salary.
 * Points and salary/points.